Quasi-Monte Carlo methods for uncertainty quantification of tumor growth modeled by a parametric semi-linear parabolic reaction-diffusion equation: Parametric regularity

-Recall that the weak solution $w\in\calX$ satisfies \eqref{eq:weak2}.
-For any multiindex $\bsnu\ne\bszero$ we take the mixed derivative $\partial_\bsy^\bsnu$ on both sides of the first condition in \eqref{eq:weak2} and use the Leibniz product rule to obtain for all $v \in\calX$,
+Recall that the weak solution $u\in\calX$ satisfies \eqref{eq:weak1}.
+For any multiindex $\bsnu\ne\bszero$ we take the mixed derivative $\partial_\bsy^\bsnu$ on both sides of the first condition in \eqref{eq:weak1}, but we integrate over $t\in [0,\tau]$ for some $\tau\le T$ instead of the full interval $I$.
+Using the Leibniz product rule, the mixed derivative $\partial_\bsy^\bsnu$ for the space-time integrand in \eqref{eq:weak1} can be written as

-where the mixed derivative of $w^2$ can be expanded further using the Leibniz product rule as
+where the mixed derivative of $u^2$ can be expanded further using the Leibniz product rule as

 for which the $\bsk=\bszero$ case can be written as